cereallarceny/grid.js/SOCKETS.md

 5. Once we have generated or retieved all the clients in the scope, we send the response to the client which includes a JSON object with three keys:
    - `user` - all of their client information
    - `plans` - a list of plans (an array of strings) for the client in string form (Serde will parse these within syft.js)
-   - `participants` - a list of the `instanceId`'s (an array of strings) of each of the other participants (not including the client themselves)
+   - `participants` - a list of the `workerId`'s (an array of strings) of each of the other participants (not including the client themselves)

 **Note:** If this workflow is at all still confusing, [it's suggested you read through the plans.js file](./src/plans.js) to see exactly what is happening internally.
-Note that it presumes the presence of an `instanceId` and a `protocolId`, but not a `scopeId`.
+Note that it presumes the presence of an `workerId` and a `protocolId`, but not a `scopeId`.

 #### Request<br />